 Quinoa Power Pancakes

-These quinoa power pancakes are a great way to start your day – this filling and healthy breakfast will keep you satisfied all day.
+Quinoa power pancakes are a great way to start your day – this filling and healthy breakfast will keep you satisfied all day.

 It’s no secret that I’m a huge fan of quinoa.
 Yeah, yeah, yeah, I know it is completely a “fad” food, but I think it is one that will stick around for a while.
 And I have absolutely zero issues chowing down on a fad food, especially when it is good for me and tastes great.